SoulFly (Rod Wave album)

 SoulFly is the third studio album by American rapper and singer Rod Wave, released on March 26, 2021, through Alamo Records, Geffen Records, and Interscope Records.
-The album features guest appearances from Kodak Black, Lil Durk, and Polo G, alongside production from Dmac, DrellOnTheTrack, Drum Dummie, Karltin Bankz, LondnBlue, Taz Taylor, Tahj Money, TnTXD, Travis Harrington, Tre Gilliam, and several other producers.
-The album serves as a follow-up to Green's second studio album, Pray 4 Love (2020).
-A deluxe edition of the album was released on August 20, 2021, with an additional nine tracks.
+The album features a sole guest appearance from Polo G. Production was handled by Dmac, DrellOnTheTrack, Drum Dummie, Karltin Bankz, LondnBlue, Taz Taylor, Tahj Money, TnTXD, Travis Harrington, Tre Gilliam, and several other producers.
+The album serves as a follow-up to his second studio album, Pray 4 Love (2020).
+A deluxe edition of the album was released on August 20, 2021, with an additional nine tracks and extra guest appearances from Kodak Black and Lil Durk.

 SoulFly received positive reviews from music critics who praised Green's vocals and the project's lyrical sincerity.
 The album debuted at number one on the US Billboard 200, marking Green's first number one on the chart.
 It earned 130,000 album-equivalent units, of which 4,000 were pure album sales, and fourteen of the nineteen album tracks debuted on the Billboard Hot 100.
 Following the release of the album, Rod Wave topped the Rolling Stone Artists 500 chart for the first time in his career.
-The album was supported by four official singles: "Street Runner", "Tombstone", "Richer" featuring Polo G, and "Time Heals".
+The album was supported by four official singles: "Street Runner", "Tombstone", "Richer", and "Time Heals".